zoffixznet/IOwesomeness/Action-Plan/non-backcompat/link-symlink.md

-Routines `&rename`, `&move`, `&copy`, as well as `*nix` command line untilities `mv`, `cp`, **and `ln`** follow the `command $existing-thing, $thing-we're-creating` format with respect to their argument.
+Routines `&rename`, `&move`, `&copy`, as well as `*nix` command line untilities `mv`, `cp`, **and `ln`** follow the format of `command $existing-thing, $thing-we're-creating` with respect to their arguments.

 The `&link` and `&symlink` routines are an exception to this rule.
 And while `&symlink` is documented and tested, both the docs and the tests incorrectly